 An in-situ measurement of background ionizing radiation was carried out using a well calibrated GMC – 30E-Plus Nuclear radiation meter, Geiger Muller Counter and Geographical positioning system (GPS) to measure the geographical coordinates of the sample locations.

-The GMC-30E-Plus was used to measure the ionizing radiation such as beta, gamma and x-ray radiations.
+The GMC-30E-Plus was used to measure the ionizing radiation such as beta, gamma and X-ray radiations.
 During measurement, the meter was raised to a reasonable height of 1.0m above the ground level (Avwiri G.O et al, 2007).
 The measured values were recorded within the time period of 10.00hr to 17.00hr for effective accuracy of the results while using the meter (Iyang et al, 1990).
 The Geiger Muller counter works on the principle that a pulse generated by the electrical current each time radiation passes through the counter and initiates ionization (Avwiri and Olatubosun, 2014).
 These pulses generated are electrically detected and registered as a count and displayed on the meter.
 The meter has a display function of counts per units (CPM), Micro Sievert per hour (μSv/hr) and milli-roentgen per hour (mR/hr).

 Three distinct measurements of exposure rate in mR/h were taken at each of the sample point and then averaged to a single value as the mean exposure rate of a sample point (Orlunta, and Sokari, 2023).